 The rich multi-cultural learning experience of over 300 graduate students, the engagement of faculty members from 13 universities and involvement of over 20 governmental and non-governmental agencies testifies to the success of this much needed education and research program.
 ICRPS has contributed directly to the ‘internationalisation’ of programs at all participating universities and has enriched professional development opportunities for rural agencies.

 ICRPS Consortium Members

-ICRPS is a dynamic consortium of 13 institutions and numerous Fellows from across Canada, Europe, and the United States.
+ICRPS is a dynamic consortium of institutions and numerous Fellows from across North America and Europe.
 Institutional members have contributed to the development, design and implementation of ICRPS Consortium and ICRPS Summer Institutions.
 Institutions of the ICRPS Consortium include:

 in partnership with the Norwegian University of Life Sciences

 Oregon State University (USA)